iTroned/DXFJanitors/README.md

 2. Run

 ## Commands / Keybinds
-The API we have created our GUI in does not support input for CTRL, so use ARROW DOWN instead
+The API for EGUI does not support input for CTRL, so use ARROW DOWN instead

 Functions are available through buttons in the GUI as well